dwalend/blog/_posts/2015-11-03-Rename-to-Disentangle.md

       allPairsLeastPaths(edges, support, support.convertEdgeToLabel(FewestNodes.convertEdgeToLabel), nodeOrder)
     }

-#Weights via Semirings
+## Weights via Semirings

 My most specific complaint with other frameworks is their baked-in selection of what to use for weights.
-In contrast, Disentangle is semiring-based; you can supply the semiring, so you can use a weight that matches your needs.
+Disentangle is semiring-based, so you can supply the semiring -- you can use a weight that matches your needs.
 I created a straight-forward double-based semiring - LeastWeights - to provide traditional Double weights.
 It's easy to [copy and bend to your needs](https://github.com/dwalend/Disentangle/blob/to0.1.2/graph/src/main/scala/net/walend/disentangle/graph/semiring/LeastWeights.scala).

     val support: AllPathsFirstSteps[String, Double, Double] = new AllPathsFirstSteps(LeastWeights)

-If the edges aren't Doubles already you'll need to supply some function to convert your edges to Doubles.
-I wrote this cheezy hack as an example.
+(If the edges aren't Doubles already you'll need to supply some function to convert your edges to Doubles.
+I wrote this cheezy hack as an example.)

     def stringToDouble(fromNode:String,toNode:String,edge:String):Double = edge.map(_.hashCode().toDouble).product